 Coil UV lights are the most common HVAC sterilizing lights.
 These lights come in single-lamp and dual-lamp models and are left on continuously.
 They are installed in your air conditioning coils, where most mould and bacteria tend to linger because of the moist environment.

 These HVAC germicidal lights are installed in the ductwork where the air is evenly distributed in your home.
 They usually come in Stick and U-shaped lamp models.
 They can kill germs, mould, and bacteria.
 The main difference with these lights is that they can turn off simultaneously as the blower motor, which can cost a lot more in the installation process.

 UV lights are an optional feature that is quickly gaining popularity in homes and businesses alike.
 With its many advantages in fighting bacteria, mould, and viruses, this is one feature that is incredibly useful given the circumstances.
 If you want to provide you and your loved ones an added layer of protection at home, UV lights in your HVAC system are perfect for you.

-For the best HVAC maintenance services in Edmonton, reach out to Legacy Heating.
+For the best HVAC maintenance services in Edmonton and Calgary, reach out to Legacy Heating.
 We specialize in HVAC systems for new residential homes, complete with services for installation and replacement of furnaces, air conditioners, air cleaners, thermostats, humidifiers, and more.
 Call us today and request a free quote!